berlinplan/berlinplan.github.io/readme.md

 > <sub> Would granting voting power to marginalized groups such as children & 3rd-world countries, lead to equality? as granting voting Power to African American reduced inequality.
 (223) </sub>

 > <sub> Can human envy and voting power serve as a check on rapid development, leading to greater equality and environmental protection? </sub>

+## are e-cars good for environment or bullshit for Environment?

+> e-cars require ten times as many chips as petrol or diesel.
+Joe Biden passed the Chips Act to restrict the use of US technology in producing semiconductors.
+Technology producers prioritize profit, leading to poorer countries importing the technology.
+This creates a cycle of wealth inequality, where the rich get richer and the poor get poorer.
+E-cars increase inequality(139,140)

+> <sub> While most 3rd-world countries have no roads, How much do luxury self Pilot e-cars, NASA space travel, or Hi-Tech super yachts contribute to the well-being of their citizens? </sub>

+> <sub> Is it probable that citizens of the Middle East see on their damaged streets, self-driving e-cars or psychopathic countries military technology, including supercomputers, drones, satellites, rockets, and aircrafts? </sub>

+##  #awareness #equality #woke #muslimlivesmatter bullshit?

+> <sub> Luxury brands such as Louis Vuitton and Gucci leverage their influential social media accounts to endorse #equality , #blacklivesmatter in the fight against social injustices.(218) </sub>

+> <sub> Consumers use luxury goods to signal their social status (222) </sub>

+increase inequality through production, but employ on social media to address social injustices, bullshit?(219)

+> Hypocrisy: A hypocrite is basically characterised by behaviour that contradicts what one claims to believe or feel.
+(217)

 ## Follow, subscribe, comment and Like My content, bullshit?